|Appearance||F1 Menu Art|

 SCP-096 acts as an offensive SCP class, meant to disperse groups of people.
 SCP-096 is capable of taking out smaller groups of people with ease, but can struggle with larger groups.

-SCP-096 begins the game with 1500 HP and 350 Hume Shield.
-The Hume Shield acts similar to Artificial HP (AHP), though unlike AHP; Hume Shield will absorb all damage while also regenerating over time instead of decaying.
+SCP-096 begins the game with 2000 HP and 1000 Hume Shield (the Hume Shield acts similar to Artificial HP [AHP], though, unlike AHP, Hume Shield will absorb all damage while also regenerating over time instead of decaying).
+After 25 seconds have passed without the player taking damage, the Hume Shield will slowly regenerate by 40 HS/s.

 SCP-096 will enter its enraged state when its face is looked at or when shot at.
-SCP-096 will 'wind-up' before entering its enraged state after being triggered.
-While charging up SCP-096 can move at 3 m/s.
+SCP-096 will 'wind-up' before entering its enraged state.
+While charging up SCP-096 can move at 2.3 m/s.

 SCP-096s 'Wind-up' time depends on the distance and time taken to look at its face.